 Wroclaw – Poland

 is a charming city, one with a very long history (details here).
-In short, it’s been existed for over a thousand years.
+In short, the city is over a thousand years.
 By the way, Wroclaw is pronounced like this.
 Much of the city was rebuilt from ruins after Russian shellfire in -45.

 The town reminded me somewhat of Prague and a few other Central European cities.
 Probably because of its history, construction principles and period.
 Architecture was pretty spectacular and with its own particular approach or twist.